reflex-dev/reflex-web/docs/library/graphing/plotly.md

 Plotly is a graphing library that can be used to create interactive graphs.

+## Basic Example
-Let's create a line graph of life expectancy in Canada as an example.
+Let's create a line graph of life expectancy in Canada.

 ```python eval
 rx.center(